forestdb/forestdb.org/models/kachakeche-comparison-class.md

 ---
 layout: model
-title: heavy-or-not comparison class model
+title: "Heavy or not?": A comparison class model
 model-language: webppl
 ---

-##"Heavy or not?": a comparison class model
 ### Zeinab Kachakeche

 Suppose that you hear an utterance "This box is heavy" from an adult, you're likely to infer that this box is actually heavy, and weighs between let's say 20 lbs and 100 lbs depending on your experience with heavy weights.